 Some ways that Student Affairs will measure success of this strategy include continued gains in:

-To lead the well-being and success initiative, Student Affairs is creating a new Well-being and Success Network, which will involve, among others, leaders of the Health Center, Garth Russo; Student Care and Outreach, Beau Seagraves; Housing, Linda Kasper; Rec Sports, Keith Wenrich; and the Disability Resource Center; Erin Benson, who will all assume new responsibilities related to the Network.
-This team, along with yet-to-be-identified Student Affairs and campus colleagues, faculty partners, public health experts, and students, will work together to empower and support students to improve their own well-being and success—and that of their groups and peers.
+To lead the well-being and success initiative, Student Affairs is creating a new Well-being and Success Network involving Student Affairs and campus colleagues, faculty partners, public health experts, and students.
+Collaborative teams in the Network will work together to empower and support students to improve their own well-being and success—and that of their groups and peers.